peteroupc/peteroupc.github.io/colorgen.md

 <a id=RGB_Color_Spaces></a>
 ### RGB Color Spaces

-**RGB color spaces** generally differ in their **red, green, blue, and white points** as well as in their **color component transfer functions**.
+**RGB color spaces** are numerous, and they generally differ in their **red, green, blue, and white points** as well as in their **color component transfer functions**.
 In this document, the only RGB color space described in detail is [sRGB](#sRGB), and converting between RGB color spaces is not covered.
 B. Lindbloom, "[RGB Working Space Information](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)", contains further information on many RGB color spaces.

 **Red, green, blue, and white points.** RGB color spaces generally differ in what they consider "red", "green", "blue", and "white".
 But they need not define the red, green, and/or blue points as actual colors.
 For example, the [ACES2065-1 color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all colors but has imaginary green and blue points.